-Mandates and Functions |
+Roles and Functions |

-PDIC is a government instrumentality created in 1963 by virtue of Republic Act 3591 to insure the deposits of all banks.
-PDIC exists to protect depositors by providing deposit insurance coverage for the depositing public and help promote financial stability.
-Consistent with its public policy objectives, the PDIC has the following mandates: I. Deposit Insurance.
-The PDIC provides a maximum deposit insurance coverage of PHP500,000 per depositor per bank.
-To pay insured deposits, the PDIC builds up the Deposit Insurance Fund primarily through assessments of member-banks at an annual flat rate of 1/5 of 1% of their total deposit liabilities.
+The PDIC is a government instrumentality created in 1963 by virtue of Republic Act No. 3591 to insure the deposits of all banks.
+The PDIC exists to protect depositors by providing deposit insurance coverage for the depositing public and to help promote financial stability.
+Consistent with its public policy objectives, the PDIC has the following roles: I. Deposit Insurer.
+PDIC provides a maximum deposit insurance coverage of PhP500,000 per depositor per bank.
+To pay claims on insured deposits, PDIC builds up the Deposit Insurance Fund (DIF) primarily through assessments of banks at an annual flat rate of 1/5 of 1% of their total deposit liabilities.
 II.
-Examination and Resolution.
-The PDIC works closely with the Bangko Sentral ng Pilipinas (BSP) to help maintain stability in the banking system.
-PDIC is authorized to issue regulations to implement its Charter, conduct bank examinations and investigations to assess financial safety and soundness of banks and their adherence to banking and deposit insurance rules and regulations, and extend financial assistance to eligible distressed banks.
+Co-Regulator of Banks.
+PDIC works closely with the country's financial regulators such as the Bangko Sentral ng Pilipinas (BSP) to ensure the stability of the banking system.
+Jointly with the BSP, the PDIC conducts examination of banks.
+The PDIC also issues rules and regulations for compliance of banks to protect the deposit insurance system and the depositing public.
 III.
-Receivership and Liquidation.
-The PDIC is the statutory receiver and liquidator of closed banks.
-Upon order of the Monetary Board of the BSP, PDIC takes over closed banks; administers their assets, records and affairs; and manages and preserves these assets for the benefit of the closed banks' creditors.
-Under RA 10846 or the amended PDIC Charter, a closed bank transitions seamlessly from closure to liquidation, enabling PDIC to dispose and distribute assets and settle claims of creditors in accordance with the preference and concurrence of credits as provided by the Civil Code of the Philippines. |
+Receiver of Closed Banks.
+PDIC proceeds with the liquidation process upon order of the Monetary Board of the Bangko Sentral ng Pilipinas.
+The assets of closed banks are managed and eventually disposed of to settle claims of creditors in accordance with the preference and concurrence of credits as provided by the Civil Code of the Philippines. |

 << back |